 - Cortisol.
 Levels normally vary in the blood, peaking in the early morning.
 If the adrenal gland is either not functioning normally or not being stimulated by ACTH, then cortisol levels will be consistently low.
-Cortisol levels are used, along with ACTH and ACTH stimulation tests, to help diagnose adrenal insufficiency.
+Cortisol tests, with blood samples usually collected in the morning, may be used in combination with morning ACTH tests and/or ACTH stimulation tests, to help diagnose adrenal insufficiency.

 - ACTH stimulation test.
-This test involves measuring the level of cortisol in a person's blood before and after an injection of synthetic ACTH.
-It is the most commonly used test to diagnose adrenal insufficiency.
-If the adrenal glands are functional, cortisol levels will rise in response to the ACTH stimulation.
+This is the optimal test for diagnosing primary adrenal insufficiency, according to guidelines from the Endocrine Society.
+It involves measuring the level of cortisol in a person's blood before and after an injection of synthetic ACTH.
+If the adrenal glands are functional, cortisol blood levels will rise in response to the ACTH stimulation.
 If they are damaged or non-functional, then their response to ACTH will be minimal.
 This rapid screening test may be ordered along with a baseline ACTH test and, if abnormal, may be followed with a 1 to 3 day prolonged ACTH stimulation test to help differentiate between primary and secondary adrenal insufficiency.

 - Corticotropin-releasing hormone (CRH) stimulation test.
-This test is used when the ACTH test is abnormal, to help determine the cause of adrenal insufficiency.
+Currently, this test is not available in the United States.
+In other countries, it may be used when the ACTH test is abnormal to help determine the cause of adrenal insufficiency.
 CRH is a hormone released by the hypothalamus that stimulates ACTH production by the pituitary gland, which in turn stimulates cortisol production by the adrenal glands.
 For this test, synthetic CRH is injected intravenously and blood cortisol and ACTH levels are measured at timed intervals after the injection, for example, at 30 and 60 minutes.
 The normal response is a peak in ACTH levels followed by a peak in cortisol levels.

 - People with Addison disease (underactive or damaged adrenal glands) produce a high level of ACTH but no cortisol.